Lebbeus Woods, the American architect, artist, and theorist, has died today at the age of 72.

 More on Woods' life and career, after the break...

 Born in Michigan in 1940, the architect cut his teeth working with renowned architect Eero Saarinen (1964-1968); however, since 1976, he began concentrating on conceptual and experimental architecture (architecture "that gives us the opportunity to experience a type of space we haven’t experienced before"), and went on to co-found the Research Institue of Experimental Architecture in 1988.

 Woods also acted as a visiting professor at many Universities - from the Bartlett School of Architecture to Harvard.
 His last post was as Professor of Architecture at The Cooper Union in New York City, where, according to The New York Times' Michael Kimmelman , he was "teaching to the end."

-However, his last blog post, titled “GOODBYE [sort of]” posted on August 11th, revealed Woods’ struggle with his “health and other issues.”
-He regretted having to cut down on his blogging, saying he was working on a new book and “my time and energy are limited.”
-According to Kimmelman, he died in his loft in his sleep.
+However, his last blog post, titled "GOODBYE [sort of]" posted on August 11th, revealed Woods' struggle with his "health and other issues."
+He regretted having to cut down on his blogging, saying "my time and energy are limited."
+He had been working on a book.

 Woods was the recipient of an American Institute of Architects Honors Award and the Chrysler Award for Innovation in Design.